mhmd3397/BookBank/README.md

 <p>
-Using banks can be a very exhausting and tiring experience for the customers due to how crowded it can get and time consuming, Bookbank solves this problem by making a platform that will show the available time slots and days for a certain bank, and the users can login and reserve an appointment in said bank.
+Using banks can be a very exhausting and tiring experience for the customers due to how crowded it can get and time consuming, Bookbank solves this problem by making a platform that will show the available time slots and days for a certain bank, and the users can login and reserve an appointment in said bank, in a very simple and easy to use application for the customer and employees alike.
 </p>
 <br>
 <h2>Functionality and Features</h2>